 While most first-generation descendants of the post-war immigrants remained in the same areas as their parents, some re-located to other UK towns and cities or emigrated to other countries.
 This process continued in subsequent generations, although the geographical distribution of Ukrainians within the UK did not change significantly before the 1990s.

-The majority of the Ukrainians from independent Ukraine who have arrived in the UK since 1991 have settled, or stayed temporarily, in London or South-East England.
-Others live, or have lived, in other parts of England, including in Manchester, Bradford and Nottingham, as well as in the other constituent countries of the UK.
+The majority of the Ukrainians who came to the UK from Ukraine in 1991-2021 settled, or stayed temporarily, in London or South-East England.
+Others lived in other parts of England, including in Manchester, Bradford and Nottingham, as well as in the other constituent countries of the UK.
 At the time of the March 2011 UK population census, of nearly 22,000 individuals who gave Ukraine as their country of birth, 93.3% were present in England, 3.9% in Scotland, 1.7% in Wales and 1.1% in Northern Ireland.
 Of those in England, 43% were in London and 14% in the South East.
 According to unofficial estimates, however, in 2007 about 70% of the Ukrainians in the UK lived in London (many Ukrainians among the UK’s undocumented immigrant population may not have taken part in the 2011 census).
-The heavy concentration of the post-1991 Ukrainian immigrants in and around London, coupled with the natural decline in the number of remaining post-war immigrants and the mobility of their descendants, has resulted in a substantially different geographic distribution of Ukrainians in the UK from that of the 1950s-1980s, particularly within England.
+The heavy concentration of the post-1991 Ukrainian immigrants in and around London, coupled with the natural decline in the number of remaining post-war immigrants and the mobility of their descendants, resulted in a substantially different geographic distribution of Ukrainians in the UK from that of the 1950s-1980s, particularly within England.